 One notable difference is the absence or presence of a period as a pregnancy sign.

-Our cycles can be off or much different than we are used to when nursing as well.
-When my first baby was about one years old I decided I wanted to try and get pregnant again.
-It wasn’t as easy to predict ovulation as the first time around though.
+Our cycles can be off or much different than we are used to when nursing.
+When my first baby was about one year old, I decided I wanted to try and get pregnant again.
+It was more challenging to predict ovulation than the first time, though.

-My period had returned when she was around 9 months old but it had yet to regulate.
-One month my cycle would be really short and the next it would be long.
-I really thought I would not be able to get pregnant again until things normalized but I did.
+My period had returned when she was around 9 months old, but it had yet to regulate.
+One month my cycle would be concise, and the next, it would be extended.
+I really thought I would not be able to get pregnant again until things normalized, but I did.

-For me personally, one of the very first signs I noticed the second time I was pregnant (and while still breastfeeding) was extreme fatigue when going about normal activities.
+For me personally, one of the very first signs I noticed the second time I was pregnant (and while still breastfeeding) was extreme fatigue when going about everyday activities.

-I do not recall feeling that way at all the first time I was pregnant until a little later in the first trimester.
+I do not recall feeling that way the first time I was pregnant until a little later in the first trimester.

-I am always more thirsty when breastfeeding, and was especially so when pregnant.
+I am always more thirsty when breastfeeding, especially when pregnant.
 I have heard from other breastfeeding and pregnant friends that this is common.